icplayer/icplayer/addons/Slider/documentation.md

 ## Description
-This addon allows users to add a slider functionality to their exercises.
-You can either slide image from one position to another or mouse click on the position you wish to move an image (slider) to.
+This module allows adding a slider to exercises.
+The users either slide the image from one position to another or mouse-click on the position they wish to move an image (slider) to.

 ## Properties

+The list starts with the common properties, learn more about them by visiting the [Modules description](https://www.mauthor.com/doc/en/page/Modules-description) section.
+The other available properties are described below.

 <table border='1'>
     <tr>